 These restrictive and financial covenants could limit ArcelorMittal's operating and financial flexibility.
 Failure to comply with any covenant would enable the lenders to accelerate ArcelorMittal's repayment obligations.
 Moreover, ArcelorMittal's debt facilities have provisions whereby certain events relating to other borrowers within the ArcelorMittal group could, under certain circumstances, lead to acceleration of debt repayment under the credit facilities.
-Any invocation of these cross-accelerate, creating liquidity pressures.
+Any invocation of these cross-acceleration clauses could cause some or all of the other debt to accelerate, creating liquidity pressures.
 In addition, the mere market perception of a potential breach of any financial covenant could have a negative impact on ArcelorMittal's ability to refinance its indebtedness on acceptable conditions.